- Home

 Common reactions

-At any stage after a cancer diagnosis, you may experience times of distress and feel a range of strong emotions, such as disbelief, fear, sadness, anxiety and anger.
+At any stage after a cancer diagnosis, you may experience times of distress and feel a range of strong emotions, such as disbelief, fear, anxiety, anger and sadness.
+These can be seen as a form of grief.

-These reactions can be seen as a type of grief − cancer often involves a series of losses, such as the loss of good health, temporary or permanent changes to your appearance, not being able to work or do your normal activities, changed financial plans, a loss of independence, changed relationships, and a shift in how you see yourself.
-It usually takes time to adjust to these changes.
+Cancer often involves a series of losses, such as the loss of good health, temporary or permanent changes to your appearance, not being able to work or do your normal activities, changed finances, a loss of independence, changed relationships, and a shift in how you see yourself.
+There is no right or wrong way to react to these changes, but it usually takes time to adjust.

-When your mental health needs are met, you are in the best position to manage the demands of treatment.
-Let your treatment team know if you have a history of anxiety or depression, as this could make you more vulnerable now.
-It is important to manage emotional distress and seek professional support if it is ongoing.
+When your emotional health needs are met, you are in a better position to manage the demands of treatment.
+It is important to explore ways to cope with distress – talk to your treatment team about how you are feeling and seek professional support if the distress is ongoing.
+Let your treatment team know if you have a history of anxiety, depression or any other mental health condition, as you may be feeling more vulnerable now.

 Many people say that their experience after a cancer diagnosis also includes feelings of hope and connection.
 For some, it can be a time of reflection and lead to new goals and priorities.